raphael39/aml2025-group-15/PROBLEMSETTING.md

 - **Mamba**
     - https://github.com/state-spaces/mamba
-    - We will use pretrained Mamba models provided in the Github, adapting them to our electricity price forecasting task to evaluate performance and uncertainty calibration.
+    - We will use pretrained Mamba models provided in the GitHub, adapting them to our electricity price forecasting task to evaluate performance and uncertainty calibration.

 - **Linear Regression**
   - Trained on lagged values, weather, and time-based inputs